DSpace/RestContract/supervisionorders.md

 * 201 Created - if the operation succeed
 * 401 Unauthorized - if you are not authenticated
-* 400 Bad Request - if uuid or group parameter is missing or syntactically invalid (not an uuid), or if type is not one expected values.
+* 400 Bad Request - if both or one among the uuid or group parameter is missing or syntactically invalid (not an uuid), or if they resolve to an unexpected DSpace Object type.
 * 403 Forbidden - if you are not logged in with sufficient permissions (Administrator)
-* 422 Unprocessable Entity - if one among item or group does not exist
+* 422 Unprocessable Entity - if one among item or group does not exist, if a supervision order for the same group already exists, or if the item referenced by uuid is not an inprogress submission.
+A Supervision order can be created only when the item is in the submission or workflow process

 ## Deleting a supervision order